Ticketek: History

 Ticketek was originally called Best Available Seating Service (Queensland) Pty Ltd (BASS).
 It was one of at least three Australian operations with similar names (all of which originated from the Bay Area Seating Service (BASS) of San Francisco, USA).
 The others were BASS (owned by the Adelaide Festival Centre Trust and still operating) and BASS Victoria owned by the Victorian Government under the auspices of the Victorian Arts Centre Trust until it was bought out by Ticketmaster.

 Ticketek was owned by Publishing and Broadcasting Limited's Consolidated Press Holdings until it was sold to PBL's internet arm ecorp, in 1999, two years after introducing online ticketing in Australia.
 Ticketek was ecorp's major source of profit.

 In November 2000, Ticketek formed a Hong Kong company called Ticketek Hong Kong in a joint venture with the Hong Kong Ticketing Alliance.
 In early 2003, ecorp sold its 50% stake in the Hong Kong operation to HKTA, with the venture being renamed Hong Kong Ticketing Limited.

+In 2016, TEG acquired the concert promoter Dainty Group, expanding their business beyond ticket sales.
+Also in 2016, TEG acquired live experience company Lifelike Touring.
+In 2020, TEG acquired the Van Egmond Group, which later split off from the group in August 2026.
+In 2023, Ticketek acquired Left Field Live and Rugby Live to expand their TPG Sport division.

+In 2019, TEG, owner of the Ticketek platform, was sold to American private equity firm Silver Lake from previous owners Affinity Equity Partners.

 Ticketek sells around 18 million tickets to over 13,000 events annually.
 The company has ticketing contracts with certain venues such as the Melbourne Cricket Ground, the Sydney Cricket Ground, Sydney Super Dome and the Sydney Entertainment Centre.
 It was the provider of ticketing services for the 2000 Summer Olympics in Sydney.